Love Cheque Charge: Synopsis

 In Summer 2011 Shi Bo Hai (KunDa Hsieh) asks a stranger to help him pass a message to his girlfriend.
 That stranger Thomas He Bu Fan (George Hu) meets up with Bo Hai's girlfriend Angel Xu Man Man (Phoebe Yuan) to tell her that Bo Hai wants to break up with her.
 She becomes so distraught with emotions that she makes a scene in public.
-To calm her down Bu Fan writes an agreement on a travelers check, that he will marry her if she does not get married by age thirty.
+To calm her down Bu Fan writes an agreement on a traveler’s check, that he will marry her if she does not get married by age thirty.
 Xu Man Man heartbroken leaves with the check in her hand, but what she doesn't know is that Bo Hai was involve in an accident and did not want her to mourn for his death.
 Three years past and in Autumn 2014, He Bu Fan unsatisfied with his life in the US returns to Taiwan.
 On his first day back in Taiwan he encounters Xu Man Man on the metro.
 He does not remember her but she remembers him and shows him the check as she wants him to hold up to his promise three years ago, in attempt to pull a prank on him: He Bu Fan said that he always fulfills his promises.